Sweet Potato Lentil Curry

 - Stir in the cashew cream and cook for another 2–3 minutes

-- Stir in spinach until wilted
+- Add spinach and stir until wilted

 - Season with salt, pepper and a squeeze of lemon juice